zazmarga/py-shop-trip/README.md

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before start

-You want to create application that helps customers to choose the cheapest trip for the products.
+You want to create an application that helps customers to choose the cheapest trip for the products.

 There is `config.json` file that contains: